Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 Grand Nikko Tokyo Daiba is a luxurious resort located just a minute’s walk from Daiba Station, making it incredibly convenient for exploring both Odaiba and getting into central Tokyo.
 The rooms here are huge with European-style decor, feather pillows, and floor-to-ceiling windows offering amazing views of Tokyo Bay and the Rainbow Bridge.

 The hotel has a huge indoor swimming pool and a variety of on-site restaurants covering all different types of cuisine.
-It’s in a quiet bayfront location and it’s truly a fantastic choice for those seeking a resort stay in Tokyo.
+It’s in a quiet bayfront location, and it’s truly a fantastic choice for those seeking a resort stay in Tokyo.

-Prices at Grand Nikko Tokyo Daiba range between $250 and $350 USD (35,500 to 50,000 JPY) per night, with free cancellation up to 24 hours in advance.
+Prices at Grand Nikko Tokyo Daiba range between 35,500 to 50,000 JPY ($250 and $350 USD) per night, with free cancellation up to 24 hours in advance.

 Hotel JAL City Tokyo Toyosu is a super modern and comfortable hotel just a minute’s walk from Shijō-mae Station, offering easy access to the rest of the city.
 The rooms here offer excellent views of Tokyo Bay.
 There’s also a minimarket and a 24-hour front desk on site.